 Diabetes South Africa is a registered Diabetes Non-Profit Organisation in South Africa, associated with the International Diabetes Federation.
 Founded 40 years ago the DSA empowers all those affected by Diabetes through support, education and information.
 It also provides awareness and highlights the risk factors associated with diabetes and promotes healthy lifestyles for all South Africans.

 Prior to 1945, the Muslim Ulama of Cape Town pioneered the establishment and organization of halal certification in South Africa.
-The MJCHT catapulted the concept of halal certification into the international halal arena by laying the fundamental blocks for halal-assurance, halal-control, halal food development and halal-services.
+The MJCHT catapulted the concept of halal certification into the international halal arena by laying the fundamental blocks for halaal-assurance, halaal-control, halal food development and halaal services.